wildan3105/chat-room/README.md

 - **regular security audits**: Perform regular security audits and penetration testing to identify and address vulnerabilities.
 - **dependency management**: Keep dependencies up to date and use tools like Snyk, Dependabot, or npm audit to identify and fix security vulnerabilities in third-party libraries.
 - **input validation and sanitization**: Validate and sanitize all inputs to prevent SQL injection, XSS, and other injection attacks.
-- **rate limithing and throttling**: Implement rate limiting and throttling to prevent abuse of APIs.
+- **rate limiting and throttling**: Implement rate limiting and throttling to prevent abuse of APIs.
 - **CORS policies**: Configure CORS (Cross-Origin Resource Sharing) policies to allow only trusted domains to access the API.

 ## Other notes